The Wall Street Journal

 Yet perhaps this time the star ratings debate struck a chord with Mister Market, as pointed out by Seeking Alpha

-that showed double digit rises year-over-year in revenue and operating income along with a slight bump up in operating income.
+that showed double digit rises year-over-year in revenue and operating income along with a slight bump up in operating margin.

 M* spokespeople, Mansueto himself, global director of research Jeffrey Ptak